Looking for a fun winter activity? | Check out these tours!

 Explore the infamous Laugavegur trail, starting in the steaming valley of Landmannalaugar and following the historic forests of Þórsmörk, across the lowest parts of the iconic Eyjafjallajökull volcano.
-National Geographic named Laugavegur among the "20 Best Hikes in the world," and you're sure to find out why.
-Join this tour and hike through the incredible glacier and volcano-formed nature, spending your nights in the mountain huts or experiencing it fully by camping in tents.
+National Geographic named Laugavegur among the "20 Best Hikes in the World," and you're sure to find out why.
+Join this tour and hike through the incredible glacier and volcano-formed nature, spending your nights in the cozy mountain huts.

 Highlights